Skip to main content

 • The Nottingham Urban Forest Strategy 2012-2020 is a key document for the city setting out a framework for the planning and management of the city's urban forest

-• The City Council are committed to the high quality and proactive management of its tree stock and has defined its vision for the future of trees and woodlands in the city
+• The City Council is committed to the high quality and proactive management of its tree stock and has defined its vision for the future of trees and woodlands in the city

 • The Urban Forest Strategy is currently being reviewed to include a specific Tree Planting Assessment to indicate the most important areas to focus tree planting in the city